simoncowen88/dogeconf-19/talk/04-compiler-inline.md

 Up-front closure allocation blocked the full inlining.

-Perf hit was was simply from all of the function calls.
+Performance loss was from all of the function calls.

 ???